Muckrush / Mucrois

 - Bartholomew Elwood [son of John], a widower, lived with his children John, Mary & William, and brother-in-law Charles Forde.

 All five houses were of the second class, with stone walls, thatched roofs, three front windows each, and comprising between two and four rooms each.
-Each also had a stable, cow house, piggery, barn, and cart house, and all except James Elwood also had a calf house.
+Each also had a stable, cow house, piggery, barn, and cart house, and four had a calf house.